Time-out (parenting): Application

 For Staats, the timeout period was ended when the child's misbehavior, such as crying inappropriately, ended.
 He considered removal from a positive emotional environment to one of lesser positivity as a very mild punishment.
 Various people have added their opinions regarding time-out as the following indicates.

 Time out is a type two punishment procedure (negative punishment), and is used commonly in schools, colleges, offices, clinics and homes.
 To implement time out, a caregiver removes the child from a reinforcing activity for a short period of time, usually 5 to 15 minutes, in order to discourage inappropriate behavior and teach the child that engaging in problem behavior will result in decreased access to reinforcing items and events in the child's environment.

-Time-outs may be on a chair, step, corner, bedroom, or any other location where there are no distractions and reduced access to fun items, activities and people.
+Time-outs may be on a chair, step, corner, bedroom, in front of or beside a door, or any other location where there are no distractions and reduced access to fun items, activities and people.
 This procedure is preferable to other punishments such as reprimanding, yelling at or spanking the child for their misbehavior, which are type one punishments (positive punishment).
 Time out time for children is usually a time for a child to think about the unacceptable behavior that he or she engaged in, instead of a time to read books, play with toys, listen to music, or watch TV.
-Engaging in other unacceptable behaviors during timeout, such as attempting to inflict serious injuries on a child's own body, destroying items in the child's own bedroom, or engaging in any other type of inappropriate behavior, including excessive crying, can result in additional disciplinary action such as a grounding being imposed on a child, or a spanking of a child and additional time being spent in time out.
+Engaging in other unacceptable behaviors during timeout, such as attempting to inflict serious injuries on a child's own body, damaging or destroying items in the child's own bedroom, or engaging in any other type of inappropriate behavior, including excessive crying, can result in additional disciplinary action such as a grounding being imposed on a child, or additional time being spent in time out.

 A child can also have books and toys and other privileges taken away as well for any of the above stated behaviors taking place during a timeout.